VictoriaElisabet/get_next_line/README.md

 To compile the function and the libft.

 The main.c found in the repo can be used for testing purposes or then one of your own.
+The main.c however need to be modified to your liking depending on if one want to just read one line at a time or to read from multiple file descriptors on the same time.
 ```
 make -C libft/ fclean && make -C libft/
 clang -Wall -Wextra -Werror -I libft/includes -o get_next_line.o -c get_next_line.c